 As high-density designs evolve, the requirements for PCBs via types and handling are more complex and higher.

-Because different manufacturers may have different equipment and requirements for hole handling, you need to clearly state all the requirements and check Gerber files together with us to ensure the accuracy of the data and parameters in the document; this can effectively avoid delaying the quotation and production.
+Because different manufacturers may have other equipment and requirements for hole handling, you need to clearly state all the requirements and check Gerber files together to ensure the accuracy of the data and parameters in the document; this can effectively avoid delaying the quotation and production.